 Escondido California

-About Cambridge, MA Category Listings
+About Fairfield, CT Category Listings

-Escondido is a city in San Diego County, California, United States.
+Escondido (Spanish for "Hidden") is a city in San Diego County, California, United States.
 Located in the North County region, it was incorporated in 1888, and is one of the oldest cities in San Diego County.
 It has a population of 151,038 as of the 2020 census.

 The Escondido area was first settled by the Luiseño, who established campsites and villages along the creek running through the area.
 They named the place Mixéelum Pompáwvo or "Mehel-om-pom-pavo."
 The Luiseno also had another village north of Mixéelum Pompáwvo called Panakare.
-The Kumeyaay migrated from areas near the Colorado River, settling both in the San Pasqual Valley and near the San Dieguito River in the southwestern and western portions of what is now Escondido.
+The Kumeyaay migrated from areas near the Colorado River, settling both in San Pasqual Valley and near the San Dieguito River in the southwestern and western portions of what is now Escondido.
 Most of the villages and campsites today have been destroyed by development and agriculture.

 Spain controlled the land from the late 18th century to the early 19th century, and established many missions in California to convert the indigenous people.
 When Mexico gained its independence from Spain, the local land was divided into large ranchos.
 Most of what is now Escondido occupies the former Rancho Rincon del Diablo ("Devil's Corner"), a Mexican land grant given to Juan Bautista Alvarado (not the governor of the same name) in 1843 by Governor Manuel Micheltorena.
-Alvarado was a Regidor of Los Angeles at the time, and the first Regidor of the Pueblo San Diego.
+Alvarado was a regidor of Los Angeles at the time, and the first Regidor of Pueblo San Diego.
 The southern part of Escondido occupies the former Rancho San Bernardo, granted in 1842 and 1845.

 In 1846, during the Mexican–American War, the Battle of San Pasqual was fought southeast of Escondido.
 This battle pitted Mexican forces under Andrés Pico (brother of then-California-governor Pío Pico) against Americans under Stephen W. Kearny, Archibald Gillespie, and Kit Carson.
 A park in Escondido is named for Carson.